plutext/docx4j-ImportXHTML/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.docx4j/docx4j-ImportXHTML/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.docx4j/docx4j-ImportXHTML)

+For docx4j-ImportXHTML v8.x, you need Java 8 or later.

+To run the samples, you need a JAXB implementation, so in addition to docx4j-ImportXHTML, add one and only one of the following to your project: docx4j-JAXB-Internal, docx4j-JAXB-MOXy, docx4j-JAXB-ReferenceImpl.

-For docx4j-ImportXHTML v8.x, you need Java 8 or later. ( If you are still using Java 6, you can use docx4j-ImportXHTML v6.x)
+( If you are still using Java 6, you can use docx4j-ImportXHTML v6.x)

 docx4j is licensed under ASLv2.